Alexer-Eternity/FileBomb/README.md

 # Pranks
-QWuility Pranks Written in a variety of languages
+Quility Pranks Written in a variety of languages
+Warning: Some may cause emotional damage